ASHFORD DISTRICT

 One guest reported seeing a ghostly figure with a hideous smile standing by her bedroom door when she woke up at night.
 She called out to him, but he vanished into thin air.
 Another guest, who is reportedly the sister of the previous one, described feeling a burning sensation in her back during the night.
 When she awoke in the morning, she found a mark on her back in the shape of a cross.

 Staff members heard footsteps as if someone were pacing in the room above, even though it was empty.
-Some beds appear to have been slept in despite no guests being in those rooms.
+Some beds appear to have been slept in, even though no guests were in those rooms.
 Doors and windows have been known to open on their own, and cutlery frequently goes missing.
 Some guests and staff at the hotel also believe that the ghost of Dick Turpin haunts it.